KC-7/python-quiz/README.md

  [Go Back Up to Table of Contents: 📗](#table-of-contents-)
 ________________

-## Planning & Design ✍ 🆒 👾
+## Planning & Design: ✍ 🆒 👾

 - The site was designed using Python.

-- The site was intially designed using the below flowchart with the view of implementing additional features if time permitted:
+- The site was initially designed using the below flowchart with the view of implementing additional features if time permitted:

 <img style="display: inline; margin: 25px 35%" src="assets/readme-images/flowchart1.png" alt="Initial Flowchart" width="30%" height="auto" title="Initial Flowchart">